The world of

 The FCA is the Financial Conduct Authority, a regulatory body in the UK.
 The FCA regulates financial firms providing financial services to consumers and operates independently of the government.

 Financial Services Compensation Scheme (FSCS)

 The Financial Services Compensation Scheme was established under the Financial Services and Markets Act 2000.
 Its purpose is to protect your deposits should Skipton Building Society be unable to repay them.
-Your eligible deposits with Skipton Building Society are protected up to a total of £75,000 per depositor.
-You can find further information on our FSCS page
+Your eligible deposits with Skipton Building Society are protected up to a total of £85,000 per depositor.

-With a Flexible ISA, you’ll be able to withdraw money and put it back without affecting your ISA allowance, as long as it’s done in the same tax year and the account remains open.
+Flexible ISAs allow you to withdraw money and put it back without affecting your ISA allowance, as long as it’s done in the same tax year and the account remains open.